-We are currently accepting applications for spring of 2014 internship positions.
+We are currently accepting applications for Summer of 2014 internship positions.

 If you would like more information on programs in Los Angeles —please contact Jared Morgan your resume and cover letter, and indicate the dates and times of availability in the body of the email.

 Shahe Sandjian, Fall 2013

 "My internship with Congressmember Bass highlighted the importance of teamwork, communication, and commitment to improving the lives of the people of our nation.
 As an intern, I gained firsthand experience of the legislative process and through my duties I was able to learn about the change that constituents can make in our government.
 The office strengthened my desire to continue to learn about the structure of our government and the important position constituents hold in advocating for a better governing body.
 Interning with the Congressmember was a valuable experience that taught me skills that were not only helpful in a political setting, but that will surely be useful in my future career.”